Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Leptoquark Couplings

 The interactions of the RHN with the SM gauge and Higgs bosons are governed by the active-sterile mixing $V_{\mu N}$ as shown above.
 Mixing with lepton flavors other than the muon is not directly relevant for our muon collider study; hence for simplicity, we ignore the mixing elements $V_{\ell N}$ with $\ell=e,\tau$.
-In the canonical type-I seesaw mechanism, the magnitude of this mixing is related to the light neutrino mass, $m_{\nu}$, and the mass of the RHN $M_N$, via the relation $V_{\mu N} \sim \sqrt{\frac{m_{\nu}}{M_N}}$.
-For a light neutrino mass $m_{\nu}\sim 0.1$ eV and RHN mass of $M_N \sim \mathcal{O}(100)$ GeV, the active-sterile mixing is heavily suppressed $V_{\mu N} \sim \mathcal{O}(10^{-6})$, which we consider in our work.
-Due to this heavy suppression, the production cross sections for processes such as $\mu^+ \mu^- \to \nu N$ or $\mu^+ \mu^- \to N N$ are exceedingly small at a muon collider operating with TeV-scale C.O.M. energy, making their experimental observation rather challenging.
-As we show in this work, an alternative and more promising production mechanism arises from the decay of $\widetilde{R}_2$ sLQ.
-This underscores the crucial role that future collider searches for LQs will play in probing the existence of RHNs.
-In the following section, we will dive into a detailed discussion of the viable decay channels of both $\widetilde{R}_2$ and $N$.
+In the canonical type-I seesaw mechanism, the magnitude of this mixing is related to the light neutrino mass $m_{\nu}$ and the mass of the RHN $M_N$ via the relation $V_{\mu N} \sim \sqrt{\frac{m_{\nu}}{M_N}}$.
+For a light neutrino mass $m_{\nu}\sim 0.1$ eV and RHN mass $M_N \sim \mathcal{O}(100)$ GeV, the active-sterile mixing is highly suppressed: $V_{\mu N} \sim \mathcal{O}(10^{-6})$.
+Due to this strong suppression, the production cross-sections for processes such as $\mu^+ \mu^- \to \nu N$ or $\mu^+ \mu^- \to N N$ are exceedingly small at a muon collider operating with TeV-scale C.O.M. energy, making their experimental observation challenging.
+As we show in this work, an alternative and more promising production mechanism arises from the decay of $\widetilde{R}_2$.
+This underscores the crucial role that future collider searches for sLQs can play in probing the existence of RHNs.
+In the following section, we present a detailed discussion of the viable decay channels of both $\widetilde{R}_2$ and $N$.